This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

 Instructions

-- Soften 4 tablespoons of butter and stir in herbs, lemon zest, minced garlic, 1/2 teaspoon kosher salt, and 1/4 teaspoon pepper until combined.
+- Stir together softened butter, herbs, lemon zest, garlic powder (or fresh garlic), onion powder, 3/4 teaspoon kosher salt, and 1/4 teaspoon pepper until combined.

 - Use your fingers to gently loosen the area between the turkey meat and skin.
 Be careful not to tear the skin.
-Place 2 tablespoons of the herb butter under the skin for each half and press on the outside of the skin to distribute it evenly across the breast.
+Using a spoon, divide 2/3 of the herb butter between each breast half, placing it under the skin.
+Press on the outside of the skin to distribute it evenly across the meat.

-- Place the turkey on the rack and pour 1/2 cup water and 1/2 cup white wine into the bottom of the roasting pan.
+- Place the turkey on the rack and pour 1/2 cup stock and 1/2 cup white wine into the bottom of the roasting pan.*

 - Roast for 30 minutes.
 Pour remaining 1/2 cup wine over the top of the turkey breast.
-Reduce oven to 325 degrees F and continue roasting until the temperature in the thickest part of the meat, away from the bone, registers 160 degrees F (60-120 minutes, depending on the size of the turkey breast).
-Baste the turkey every 30 minutes and keep and eye on the color – if it’s getting too golden, loosely cover it with foil.
+Reduce oven to 325 degrees F and continue roasting until the temperature in the thickest part of the meat, away from the bone, registers 160 degrees F (60-90+ minutes, depending on your oven and the size of the turkey breast).
+Baste the turkey occasionally with the pan juices and keep and eye on the color – if it's getting too golden, loosely cover it with foil.

-- Remove the turkey from the oven, tent with foil, and let it rest for 15-20 minutes (temperature will rise to 165 degrees F).
+- Remove the turkey from the oven and let it rest for 15-20 minutes (temperature will rise to 165 degrees F).
 Carve and serve.